ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 ![alt text](./images/simRunnerOutput.png)

-- Monitor the performance and adjust the cluster size and configurations as needed.
+- Monitor the performance and adjust the cluster size and configurations as required by the application.

 ## Step 9: Validation
 - Validate that your application performs as expected with MongoDB.